jonesinator/go-medminder/docs/design-log.md

 is being made intentionally here so I'll have to dig myself out of it later.
 Might be better to have a table of quantity updates, so it can be tracked over time.
 For the initial implementation a single table should be fine.

+## 2024/11/16

+Took the existing CLI, and created an HTTP JSON REST API of essentially the same shape.
+A web frontend can be built over this API.
+It might be possible to allow the UI/API to be launched by the CLI, for example via `rxm ui` and it would run the backend server in the foreground and also launch the user's default browser to the URL needed to hit the UI.